BBVA/apicheck/docs/source/home/internals.rst

         headers:
             Authorization: Basic YWxhZGRpbjpvcGVuc2VzYW1l

 Just below this section we found the endpoints.
-We can define the rules for some endpoints.
-In the next example you can read a typical endpoint.
+We can define rules for the endpoints.
+In the next example you can see a typical endpoint definition.

 .. code-block:: yaml

     endpoints:
         /{userId}/books:

-And if you need some rule for several endpoints you can use the * wildcard.
+If you need a single rule to affect multiple endpoints at the same time, you can use the \* *wildcard*.

 .. code-block:: yaml

     endpoints:
         /{userId}/*

-Inside the endpoint you can add the request definition, see avobe what items you can specify.
+Inside the endpoint you can a request definition, The items you can set are listed above.
-Every thing that you add just below the endpoint will affect to every method inside the endpoint.
+Everything you add just below the endpoint will affect every method inside the endpoint.

-You can define a path parameter, in this case we need to generate requests only for the user with id 500, like this:
+A path parameter can be defined.
+For instance, in this example we need to generate requests only for the user with id 500:

 .. code-block:: yaml